sairajdillikar/Motion-Planning-and-Control-of-Multi-Arm-Robot-for-In-Orbit-Operations/README.md

 Developed as part of MSc thesis titled "Motion Planning and Control of Multi-Arm Robot for In-Orbit Operations" by ```Sairaj R Dillikar (MSc Robotics 2022-23, Cranfield University, United Kingdom)```

+Simulation videos from the playlist can be accessed by clicking [here](https://www.youtube.com/playlist?list=PLEi_ShRz2_TyMdzFCyuWxg0li9Z3WaPb6).

 ## Table of Contents

 - [Build the Package](#build-the-package)